remizaidan/ProjectMaker/README.md

 https://remizaidan.github.io/ProjectMaker/
 </a>

-Below is a brief description and the usage of each script.
+Below is a brief description and the usage of each file in this repository.

 <br>